jboss-developer/jboss-eap-quickstarts/managed-executor-service/README.md

-Run the Tests
+Run the Arquillian Tests
 -------------------------

-This quickstart provides tests that shows how the asynchronous tasks are executed.
-By default, these tests are configured to be skipped as the tests requires that the application to be deployed first.
+This quickstart provides Arquillian tests.
+By default, these tests are configured to be skipped as Arquillian tests require the use of a container.

 1. Make sure you have started the ${product.name} server as described above.
-2. Open a command prompt and navigate to the root directory of this quickstart.
+2. Open a command line and navigate to the root directory of this quickstart.
 3. Type the following command to run the test goal with the following profile activated:

-        mvn clean test -Prest-test
+        mvn clean verify -Parq-wildfly-remote

+You can also let Arquillian manage the ${product.name} server by using the `arq-wildfly-managed` profile.
+For more information about how to run the Arquillian tests, see [Run the Arquillian Tests](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/RUN_ARQUILLIAN_TESTS.md#run-the-arquillian-tests).

 Investigate the Console Output
 ------------------------------